The committees are composed of a total of 16 persons from national or Nordic institutions, that is, from institutions outside the region.

 Heads of the subcommittees should have participated in committee work as a member for at least one year before serving as head.

 All members must have significant research experience within the relevant discipline.
 An attempt is made to achieve a broad academic composition of the evaluation committees.
 On the basis of applications received, the head of the main committee can, in consultation with the secretariat, obtain expert assessment for individual applications if it appears that there are obvious deficiencies in committee's academic composition.
 Both sexes are to be represented in the committees.
-The committee members and the secretary are to be compensated according to rates used by the Research Council of Norway.

 - All members should be prepared to accept a three year commitment when they accept a seat on an evaluation committee